aklovescoding/aklovescoding/README.md

 - 👋 Hi, I’m @aklovescoding
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning javascript
-- 📫 How to reach me - insta:akdevilqueen, email id:akritisrivastava1910@gmail.com
+- 📫 How to reach me - insta:its_not_akriti, email id:akritisrivastava1910@gmail.com

 <!---
 aklovescoding/aklovescoding is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.